MarcoPrins/tic-tac-toe/README.md

 * A simple board component which handles the input and rendering for the game board.
 It could be reused for other games.
 * A very simple scores component that displays scores.
 * The `play` controller that keeps track of scores and handles victories/draws.
 It will also variate which player goes first for each game.
 This could also have been a component but I assume that the usual approach would be to create a controller and if you need to duplicate some parts on a different page then this can be extracted to a component.

+### Features & issues I didn't get to
+* Persisted game progress & scores when you refresh.
+I was looking at [`ember-local-storage`](https://github.com/funkensturm/ember-local-storage) for this.
+* Making the last token show up when the game ends.
+* Adding tests for each victory condition.
+* Debugging an async issue in my play controller test.